- § 3041F.

 If, by or pursuant to the laws of the state of the owner’s primary residence, an owner licenses in that owner’s own state of residence, then such dog shall not need an additional license in this State.77 Del.
 Laws, c.
 179, § 2; 70 Del.
 Laws, c.
 186, § 1; 77 Del.
 Laws, c.
 428, § 6; 80 Del.
 Laws, c.
 248, § 5;

-The following dogs are exempt from the leash requirements and need only be at heel or under reasonable control of a competent person and obedient to the person’s command:
+(2) The following dogs are exempt from the leash requirements and need only be at heel or under reasonable control of a competent person and obedient to the person’s command.

-(1) Working dogs (i.e. dogs that are not merely pets but that learn and perform tasks to assist their human companions) including but not limited to, dogs trained to hunt, herd, assist law enforcement or search and rescue personnel, or assist persons with disabilities, while actively engaged in performing such functions; and
+a.
+Working dogs, which are dogs that are not merely pets but that learn and perform tasks to assist their human companions, and include dogs trained to hunt, herd, assist law enforcement or search and rescue personnel, or assist persons with disabilities, while actively engaged in performing such functions.

-(2) Dogs within a designated “off-leash” dog park or area, or within an area permitted by a governmental entity including a municipality, and attended by the dog’s owner or custodian.
+b.
+Dogs within a designated “off-leash” dog park or area, or within an area permitted by a governmental entity, including a municipality, and attended by the dog’s owner or custodian.

-Any owner or custodian who violates this subsection shall be fined not less than $25 or more than $50.
+(3) Allowing a dog to run at large is a violation.
+Any owner or custodian who violates this subsection shall be fined not less than $25 or more than $50 for a first violation.
 For each subsequent offense occurring within 12 months of a prior offense, the person shall be fined not less than $50 or more than $100.
-The minimum fine for a subsequent offense shall not be subject to suspension.
-For the purposes of this section, the term “dog” shall mean any dog or dog hybrid.
-Allowing a dog to run at large is a violation.
+The minimum fine for a subsequent offense is not subject to suspension.

 (c) Whoever, being the owner, custodian, possessor, or harborer of any female dog, allows such dog to run or remain at large in this State while in heat shall be fined not less than $50 nor more than $100.
 For each subsequent offense occurring within 12 months of a prior offense, the owner, custodian, possessor, or harborer shall be fined not less than $100 or more than $200.
 The minimum fine for a subsequent offense shall not be subject to suspension.
 Allowing a female dog to run at large while in heat is a violation.